 We then created a scoring system in which we gave points to each answer we received.
 Points were also given for keeping to the deadline, spelling and grammar (as this was a position in social media marketing) and how well the applicants followed our instructions.

 All applicants who reached a certain score were invited to an online interview.
 Out of about 40 applications we managed to select five for the interview without spending a great amount of time looking through CVs and cover letters.
-Remember, at this stage in life the applicants’ CVs are really diverse but have very little experience in the area they want to be working in.
+Remember, at this stage in life, the applicants have very little experience in the area they want to be working in.
 This task gave us a great basis for comparing applicants.

 We decided early on that we wanted to work with two students and that we would fund the additional place if needed.
 In the end, we worked with three students!

-Final tip, always ask whether funding might be extended to more than one person.
-In the end, we managed to get funding for all three of our brilliant marketing interns!
+Final tip, always ask whether funding might be extended to more than one person and/or a longer time period.
+In the end, we managed to get extended funding for all three of our brilliant marketing interns!